linkerd/website/linkerd.io/content/2/features/load-balancing.md

 ## Service discovery

 For destinations that are not in Kubernetes, Linkerd will balance across endpoints provided by DNS.

-For destinations that *are* in Kubernetes, Linkerd will read service discovery information directly from the Kubernetes API rather than relying on DNS.
-This means that, regardless of whether the service is exposed as a headless service, Linkerd will balance requests properly.
+For destinations that *are* in Kubernetes, Linkerd will read service discovery information based off the tarpet IP address rather than relying on DNS.
+If the IP address is not assigned to a Service, then there will be no discovery information.

+{{< note >}}
+This means that load balancing will not work if the service is exposed as a headless service.
+There is no way to tell which service the pod IP address belongs to and therefore it cannot retrieve all available endpoints.
+{{< /note >}}

 ## Load balancing gRPC